-The third peace symposium of this year based on Ikeda Sensei’s 2018 peace proposal titled “Towards an Era of Human Rights: Building a People’s Movement”, was held in Ahmedabad on 26th July 2018.
+The third peace symposium of this year based on President Ikeda 2018 peace proposal titled “Towards an Era of Human Rights: Building a People’s Movement”, was held in Ahmedabad on 26th July 2018.

 The symposium was held in J.B.
 Auditorium, Ahmedabad Management Association and was attended by over 300 members and guests.